Deliverable 12 - Fall 2025

 2. Include one or more drawings or diagrams to illustrate your proposed project.
 This might be photograph(s) of a page from your sketchbook, a mock-up done in a drawing program, etc. If you have some images or other data files you might use for your program, you can include these if you'd like.
 Store these files in your andrewID-12-project folder.

-PLAGIARISM WARNING: Your work must be an original idea and creation.
+WARNING: Your work must be an original idea and creation.
 If you are inspired by some computational art, please cite this in your proposal.
 It is ok to be informed by an artist’s work, but it is not ok for this project to duplicate that work (or use it as your own).
 We will be checking resulting projects for similarity with work available online.
-Students who clearly plagiarize work will be charged with an academic integrity violation without warning and will fail this class.
+Additionally, you may use Generative AI tools to assist you in small tasks as you program, but you may not use these tools to write the majority of the project.
+Students who clearly plagiarize work or use AI tools excessively can be charged with an academic integrity violation without warning and will fail this class.
 The work is also expected to be your own coding.
-Students who copy someone else’s code as their own or have someone code for them, including AI tools, can be charged with an academic integrity violation without warning and will fail this class.
-If you are having trouble and feel the need to plagiarize, don’t do it... talk to your instructor instead.
+Students who copy someone else’s code as their own or have someone code for them can be charged with an academic integrity violation without warning and may fail this class.
+If you are having trouble and feel the need to plagiarize or use AI tools to do the majority of the project, don’t do it... talk to your instructor instead.
 We can help you get past the stress or anxiety and create something wonderful with a little extra time if necessary.

 DON'T WORRY: As you start to program, if you find that you bit off more than you can chew or your project drifts into a different project, you can submit a revised proposal as part of Deliverable 13.
 So get started as soon as you can so you can see if you can reach your goal by the end of the semester.
 Have fun making a creation of your own!